-There are various devotional album of Lord Jagannath released on the lyrics of Bhakta Salabega, Eka to Bhakata Jibana is one of those famous lyrics dedicated to The Lord of the Universe.
+There is a various devotional album of Lord Jagannath released on the lyrics of Bhakta Salabega, Eka to Bhakata Jibana is one of those famous lyrics dedicated to The Lord of the Universe.
 But this version of the famous song is different and purest.
-The song is sung by renowned singer, lyricist & film maker Subhashree Tripathy.
+The song is sung by renowned singer, lyricist & filmmaker Subhashree Tripathy.
 Must Watch The Video.

 Lord Jagannath, the very source of existence for the Hindus and specially Odia’s in particular, is never a sectarian deity.

 Bhakta Salabega was born to a Muslim father and Brahmin mother.
-He wrote many prayers glorifying Lord Jagannath which are most heart touching.
+He wrote many prayers glorifying Lord Jagannath which are most heart-touching.
 He was not allowed to enter the temple of the Lord in Puri because he was a Muslim.
-However, this did not stop him thinking of Lord day & night.
+However, this did not stop him from thinking of the Lord day & night.
 He eagerly waited for the Ratha Yatra (The Car Festival) when Lord Jagannath will come out of the temple to meet his devotees to have a glimpse of him.

 Click to know more – Listen to the latest Lord Jagannath Bhajan